The best architecture software helps you render 3D building designs that accurately match your vision.

-More design software for architects to consider
+Alternative design software for architects

 While we've featured some of the most powerful and popular AutoCAD and 3D design software programs in this roundup, especially for use in building designs and interior designs, there are plenty of alternative architecture software to consider.

 Some of these are worth looking at because they better serve as an introduction for beginners, while others are notable for being free 3D architecture software packed with useful features you won’t have to pay for.

 TurboCAD Deluxe (opens in new tab) is one of the best programs for beginners and intermediate users.
 A lower price tag and greater accessibility offsets the comprehensive featureset found in some of the best architecture software.
 It’s worth trying in order to simply get used to basic functions, though you won’t find command line options here, which are typically offered by more advanced architect programs.

 FreeCAD (opens in new tab) is an open-source, free 3D modeler, and it’s especially good for reverse engineering models and seeing how changing parameters can affect the whole design.
 While it's not as feature-rich as professional, paid-for programs, it’s a well-supported platform with complex features to explore.
 Best of all, it offers cross-platform support across Windows, macOS, and Linux.

 SolidWorks (opens in new tab) is a powerful CAD program that strikes a balance between ease-of-use and advanced features.
 There's still a learning curve, though it's not overly steep.
 Watch out for a clever wizard tool that inspects building designs for structural weaknesses.
 However, it is a general 3D modeling tool rather than specific to architecture itself, so it might be better used for materials modeling rather than buildings.